Instructor Name: David Osborn

 Instructor Name: Joseph Wightman

-Leadership Through Mentoring in K-8 Schools - The mentoring of young people takes many forms.
-Some young people are fortunate to grow up with a caring parent, relative or adult ally who serves as a mentor to them.
-Other young people do not enjoy the benefits of a strong mentor in their lives.
-Research shows that mentoring results in a myriad benefits for both the mentor and the mentee.
-For all involved, these include the development of leadership skills, increased interpersonal communication...
+Leadership Through Mentoring in K-5 Schools - The mentoring of young people takes many forms.
+Some young people grow up with a sibling, relative or another adult ally who serves as a mentor to them.
+Some benefit from formal mentoring programs in schools or from community organizations.
+Not everyone enjoys access to regular mentoring, yet research shows that mentoring has tremendous benefits for both the mentor and the mentee.
+These benefits include the development of leadership skills,...

 Education-Youth Education Leadership social justice Mentoring